JamesGolding-myob/Conways.Game.Of.Life/README.md

   Some exception handling has been included in the project - the ones included will cause the program to loop to the appropriate prompt while displaying an error message.
   Some tests use a absolute file path to access a file on the Desktop - these tests will fail until that path is updated to your local machine and an appropriately named file (with appropriate data used).
   If a CSV file contains locations outside the grid specified, they will be left out of the grid.**
+  When creating a csv file use two columns of data, one for the rows and one for columns eg.
+  1 1
+  0 0
+  2 3
+  5 5
+  (this is the equivalent to manual entry: 1,1 0,0 2,3 5,5)